Mercedes-Benz Group AG – Annual report – 31 December 2023

 Nominal values of derivative financial instruments used in hedge accounting

-Table D.84 shows the nominal values of derivative financial instruments used in hedge accounting entered into for the purpose of hedging currency risks, interest-rate risks and commodity price risks that arise from the Group’s operating and/or financing activities.
+The following table shows the nominal values of derivative financial instruments used in hedge accounting entered into for the purpose of hedging currency risks, interest rate risks and commodity price risks that arise from the Group’s operating and/or financing activities.

-The average prices of the hedging instruments classified by risk categories for the main risks are included in table D.85.
+The following table shows the average prices of hedging instruments by risk category for the major risks.

 Country risk